mcdanielgilbert/grunt-livereload-boilerplate/README.md

 Description
 -----------

 A simple nodejs template project with live reload.
-Useful for running
+Useful for running tutorial and example code.